Your Horoscope This Week: July 21 To 27

 AdvertisementADVERTISEMENT

-On July 22 at 3:44 a.m.
-EST, the sun shifts out of Cancer and enters Leo, where it’ll remain for the next four weeks.
-Leo season brings us the boost of energy and passion that may have been missing from our lives during the sun’s transit through the more nostalgic sign of Cancer.
+On 22nd July at 7:44 a.m.
+GMT, the sun shifts out of Cancer and enters Leo, where it’ll remain for the next four weeks.
+Leo Season brings us the boost of energy and passion that may have been missing from our lives during the sun’s transit through the more nostalgic sign of Cancer.
 All zodiac signs will feel open to being more visibly seen and celebrated during this transit, although water and earth signs may feel shyer and initially more reserved than fire and air signs do.
 Leo season calls for courage and boldness so find ways to push past your comfort zone this week, even if you start by taking baby steps.

 Read your horoscopes for your Sun and Rising signs for the most in-depth forecast.